UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 US 1.03 - Search Ideas
 As a Visitor

-I want to fill in a search bar with an idea/project in mind
+I want to fill in a search bar with an idea/project in mind or a specific tag/category

 So that I can find a specific idea/project or see if one already exists